Smooth cuboids in group theory: Proofs of Theorems , , and

-From here, there are enough columns in $F(\bm{z})$ with entries in $\{0,\pm 1\}$ that can be used to eliminate all instances of $z_i$ in $M(\bm{z})$ via column operations.
-The result shows that the left kernel is $1$-dimensional, regardless of the values of $\lambda$, $\mu$, or $a$.
+By performing Gaussian elimination over $\alg[{\bm z}]$ on the columns of $M({\bm z})$, one can conclude that the left kernel of $M({\bm z})$ is $1$-dimensional, regardless of the values of $\lambda$, $\mu$, or $a$.
 The computations have been carried out in \textsf{SageMath}~\cite{SageMath} and \textsf{Magma}~\cite{magma/97}.
-Now, since the adjoint algebra is unital, $M(\bm{z})$ being $1$-dimensional implies that $\Adj(\J{E}{P})\cong \alg$.
+Now, since the adjoint algebra is unital, the left kernel of $M(\bm{z})$ being $1$-dimensional implies that $\Adj(\J{E}{P})\cong \alg$.